XMPP Boundary and Cross Domain Protection

 M-Link Edge Deployment Modes

-The final configuration is to use a pair of M-Link Edges in conjunction with a High Assurance Guard, such as the QinetiQ SyBard family of products.
+- With a High Assurance Guard: The final configuration is to use a pair of M-Link Edges in conjunction with a High Assurance Guard, such as the QinetiQ SyBard family of products.
 The High Assurance Guard will typically be accredited to at least EAL4, and likely belong to a family of guards used for various checks.
 It is likely to provide a mix of general purpose and XMPP specific checks.
-A High Assurance Guard will typically provide at least: